OhDeerNeil/ohdeerneil.github.io/content/projects/forefront/index.md

 **Bugfixes**
  - Ordered spawning: because of our inability to receive spawning and depspawning packages in the correct order, we had to implement a system that would wait for certain packages to be handled before the rest of the game could work with the new info.
  - Memory leaks: following up on memory leaks that snuck through the cracks and squashing them.
- - Suttering Zipline and nametags: for various reasons, but it boiled down to the order of setting, and getting data, and then making sure this still happened correctly while keeping our optimizations intact.
+ - Suttering Zipline and nametags: for various reasons, but it boiled down to the order of setting, getting data, and then making sure this still happened correctly while keeping our optimizations intact.

  - Spawn menu generator extension: allowing artists to easily implement a water texture into the spawn map.
  - Cleanup of the spawn menu UI